Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Army Stats and Trends

-- Army has two wins against the spread in four games this season.
+- So far this season Army has two wins against the spread.

-- The Black Knights have covered the spread once this season when favored by 7.5 points or more (in two chances).
+- The Black Knights have yet to cover the spread this season when favored by 9 points or more.

-- Army's games this year have hit the over three times in four opportunities (75%).
+- Army's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

 - When Army records more than 33.0 points, it is 1-2 against the spread and 3-0 overall.

-- The Black Knights have turned the ball over one time this season, one fewer than the Cardinals have forced (2).
+- This year, the Black Knights have one turnover, one fewer than the Cardinals have takeaways (2).

 - Find the latest spread and moneyline odds for Army at SISportsbook.